-It should be remembered, however, that any changes in maritime space cause specific consequences, both current and future, so it is necessary to determine the effects of such changes both for the country and its neighbor.
-Again, there is the question of availability of appropriate assessment tools useful for planers.
+It should be remembered, however, that any changes in maritime space cause specific consequences, both current and future, so it is necessary to determine the effects of such changes both for the country and its neighbours.
+Again, there is the question of availability of appropriate assessment tools useful for planners.

-3.2 Offshore wind farm development on the MSP level
+Offshore wind farm development on the MSP level